Hussain4398/starter-gatsby-blog/README.md

   ## Inventory section

+  This guide will take you through the following:
    - <a href="#What-is-inventory">What is inventory</a>
   - <a href="#How-to-access-inventory">How to access inventory</a>
   - <a href="#How-to-add-an-item">How to add an item</a>